William-Luo-0/Food-Hub/README.md

 The report.pdf file has some hyperlinks in it which link to specific SQL queries which fulfill each rubric item.
 This should streamline things quite a bit.
 The entire demo can be done from the restaurant perspective as all of the required query types have been implemented for restaurants but not necessarily others.
 Thus it makes the most sense to log in as a restaurant for demo purposes.
 It should also be noted that although most things work and are tied together, this software is not 100% completed or in a sellable state.
-Yet, according to [Piazza @706](https://piazza.com/class/k4d36n4nx1n73z?cid=706) all expected/required elements are there.
+Yet, according to [outdated course forum link) all expected/required elements are there.

 ### Bonus Details